 Karen C. Whalen is the author of the Dinner Club Murder Mysteries and the Tow Truck Murder Mysteries.
 She worked for many years as a paralegal at a law firm in Denver, Colorado.
 Karen has been a columnist and regular contributor to The National Paralegal Reporter magazine.
-She is a member of Sisters in Crime and participates in a local writing group, the Louisville Writers Workshop.
+She is a member of Sisters in Crime and Rocky Mountain Fiction Writers.
 In addition to hosting dinner club events (although, murder was not involved), Karen loves to hike and bike ride under the robin-egg blue skies of the Colorado Rocky Mountains.

 Like Jane Marsh, I read my devotional – the Bible.
 From a child raised Catholic, I understood that God created the earth, that God is holy, and that God sent his only son, Jesus Christ, to die on a cross, but I did not understand the next step, a personal relationship with the God of the universe.